benjisho/benjisho-DevOps-Essentials/exercises/gitlab-ci-cd.md

 - [Step 2: Create a sample project and configure CI/CD pipeline](#step-2-create-a-sample-project-and-configure-cicd-pipeline)
 - [Step 3: Verify the CI/CD pipeline](#step-3-verify-the-cicd-pipeline)

+## Prerequisites

+Before starting this exercise, ensure that you have the following:

+- A Vultr environment set up to [install GitLab](https://www.vultr.com/docs/one-click-gitlab/).
+Follow the instructions provided by Vultr to set up your environment.

 ## Step 1: Install GitLab on your Vultr environment

 1. Follow the official GitLab installation documentation for Ubuntu: [GitLab Installation Documentation](https://docs.gitlab.com/)